 Katie Ledecky started swimming competitively at age 6, and had already qualified for an Olympic trials by eighth grade.
 She spends 4-6 hours each day in the pool – not counting her dry land workouts and physical therapy.
 Estimates put her over 15,000 hours heading into Rio, where she broke multiple records and won four gold medals at just 19 years of age.

-During an average day, if an Olympic athlete is not sleeping, eating or recovering, they are typically in the gym or on the field honing their craft.
-See 6X USA Olympic medalist Aly Raisman’s daily routine, for example:
+During your average day, if an Olympic athlete is not sleeping, eating or recovering, they are typically in the gym or on the field honing their craft.
+See 6X Olympic medalist Aly Raisman‘s daily routine, for example:

-Aly Raisman, 6X USA Olympic Medalist’s Daily Routine:
+Sample Daily Routine — Aly Raisman, 6X USA Olympic Medalist:

 Lesson #2: The Entourage Effect

-In pharmacology, the “entourage effect” is a term used to define how an active ingredient may rely on the synergistic properties of neighboring compounds in order to produce a beneficial end result.
-This understanding helps to explain why consuming whole fruits and vegetables is more beneficial for the human body than isolated vitamins and minerals.
+In medicine, the “entourage effect” is a term used to define how an active ingredient may rely on the synergistic properties of neighboring compounds in order to produce a beneficial end result.
+This understanding helps to explain why consuming whole fruits and vegetables is more beneficial for the human body than isolated vitamins and minerals, for example.
 The fibers and organic milieu of phytochemical nutrients are more powerful in combination than any single ingredient on its own.

 Olympic and Paralympic athletes are the result of family encouragement and support from an early age, along with a dedicated team of trainers, rehab specialists, sports psychologists, managers and agents.
-As Bowman summarizes, “In truth, Team Phelps is dozens of other people… a collection of ‘personal coaches.'”
+As Bowman summarizes, “In truth, Team Phelps is dozens of other people, too… a collection of ‘personal coaches.””

 Serena Williams hits tennis balls every morning since a very early age with another Olympic athlete, her sister Venus.
 The two lived together until quite recently, and now live across the street from each other in a Florida suburb.
-Neymar‘s father is his manager, and both Biles and Allyson Felix have brothers that fill the role.
+Neymar’s father is his manager, and both Biles and Allyson Felix have brothers that fill the role.
 Felix’s head coach for over a decade is Bob Kersee, husband and former head coach of Jackie-Joyner Kersee, one of the greatest female athletes of all-time.
 Kerri Walsh-Jennings‘ husband is a professional volleyball player and is frequently seen coaching and supporting her from the sidelines.
-Oksana Chusovitina’s husband is a former Olympian and her coach is a former Olympic teammate and lifelong friend.
-Ashton Eaton‘s wife and training partner, Brianne, won a bronze medal in the Olympic heptathlon at Rio.
-Ledecky’s mother was a collegiate swimmer, and Katie began swimming after watching her older brother compete.
-Since his rookie year, Lebron James has been working out daily with Michael Jordan’s former personal trainer, Mike Mancias
+Oksana Chusovitina‘s husband is a former Olympian and her coach is a former Olympic teammate and lifelong friend.
+Ashton Eaton’s wife and training partner, Brianne, won a bronze medal in the Olympic heptathlon at Rio.
+Ledecky’s mother was a collegiate swimmer, and she began swimming after watching her older brother compete.
+Since his rookie year, Lebron James has been working out daily with Michael Jordan’s former personal trainer, Mike Mancias.
+Mancias has been LeBron’s athletic trainer and recovery specialist for over 18 years…

 Lesson #3: Manufactured Will Power